 Grapefruit Side Effects: Grapefruit Juice Alters Medication Levels

 Drinking even modest amounts of grapefruit juice, as little as a glass a day, increases the blood levels of many prescription medications.
-The best-known example of medications that are affected by grapefruit juice are statin medications, medications that lower cholesterol – but these aren’t the only ones.
+The best-known example of medications that are affected by grapefruit juice is statin medications, medications that lower cholesterol – but these aren’t the only ones.

 Levels of some antibiotics, high blood pressure medications, antihistamines, muscle relaxants and heart medications are impacted too.
 In fact, if you take any medications you should probably avoid drinking grapefruit juice.

 Why is grapefruit juice such a problem if you take medications?
 The active compounds in grapefruits that do this are called furanocoumarins, chemicals that protect plants against insects.

 Furanocoumarins alter the activity of enzymes that break down medications, making it easier for the medications to build up in your bloodstream.

 Altering the levels of some medications may not be a problem but for others like heart medications, the results can be deadly.

 Hormones like estrogen are broken down by the liver.
 This makes us think grapefruit alters estrogen levels too.
 Here’s an actual example.
 A friend I know had a mammogram.
 It showed her breasts were extremely dense, much denser than on her previous mammogram.

 She was also having problems with breast pain and nodularity.
 The radiologist asked if she were taking a supplement that might be raising her estrogen levels and making her breasts denser and more nodularity.